top of page

 Location: Virtual

 Dates: Registrations typically close in January.
 Semifinalists are announced by January-end, and finalists by the beginning of February.
 Finalists are expected to complete their projects by June.
-Eligibility: High school students living in the US are eligible to apply.Cost: There is no cost to participate.

-In a team of 2-4 students, you will be expected to pick a current technology, conduct research on how it can be improved, and present your thoughts on how it might look in 10 years.
+The ExploraVision challenge is hosted by Toshiba and the National Science Teaching Association.
+The challenge invites high school students to work on real-world problem-solving with a strong emphasis on STEM.
+In a team of 2-4 students, you will pick a current technology, conduct research on how it can be improved, and present your thoughts on how it might look in 10 years.
 You can draw from your knowledge of physics, tech, and AI, to name a few, and present your idea of tech in 10 years, its development steps, pros and cons, and obstacles.
 Here are a few examples of past projects that you can take a look at!
+To learn more about this competition, check out our complete guide here.

 Location: Virtual